huggingface/datasets/datasets/electricity_load_diagram/README.md

 ## Dataset Structure

 Data set has no missing values.
-Values are in kW of each 15 min and are resampled to hourly frequency.
+The raw values are in kW of each 15 min interval and are resampled to hourly frequency.
-Each column represent one client.
+Each time series represent one client.
 Some clients were created after 2011.
 In these cases consumption were considered zero.
-All time labels report to Portuguese hour.
-However all days present 96 measures (24*4).
+All time labels report to Portuguese hour, however all days contain 96 measurements (24*4).
 Every year in March time change day (which has only 23 hours) the values between 1:00 am and 2:00 am are zero for all points.
 Every year in October time change day (which has 25 hours) the values between 1:00 am and 2:00 am aggregate the consumption of two hours.

 ### Data Instances